-You can choose One soft cheese, one hard cheese and a third cheese.
+You can choose one soft cheese, one hard cheese and a third cheese.
 This should be plenty because the cheese course is really small.
 People usually take a few small pieces with bread.
-It’s quite filling.
+It’s pretty filling.

-- Pressed cheeses: These are hard cheeses that have been pressed to remove moisture and whey and induce ripening.
-Well-known french pressed cheeses are Comté,
+- Pressed cheeses: These are hard cheeses pressed to remove moisture and whey and induce ripening.
+Well-known French pressed cheeses are Comté,

 - Soft cheeses typically are much softer inside and can sometimes be gooey and mushy.

 Camembert, Brie, Munster, and Saint-Nectaire are just a few.